swoole/docker-swoole/README.md

     * **30-debug-with-gdb**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/30-debug-with-gdb) file included to see how to debug your PHP code with _gdb_.
     * **31-debug-with-valgrind**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/31-debug-with-valgrind) file included to see how to debug your PHP code with _Valgrind_.
     * **32-debug-with-strace**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/32-debug-with-strace) file included to see how to debug your PHP code with _strace_.
     * **33-debug-with-blackfire**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/33-debug-with-blackfire) file included to see how to debug your PHP code with [Blackfire](https://blackfire.io).
+When debugging Swoole applications, we recommend to use _yasd_ instead of _Blackfire_, _sdebug_, or _Xdebug_.
     * **34-debug-with-sdebug**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/34-debug-with-sdebug) file included to see how to debug your PHP code in different ways with [sdebug](https://github.com/swoole/sdebug) (forked from Xdebug to work with Swoole).
+When debugging Swoole applications, we recommend to use _yasd_ instead of _Blackfire_, _sdebug_, or _Xdebug_.
+    * **35-debug-with-yasd**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/35-debug-with-yasd) file included to see how to debug your PHP code in different ways with [yasd](https://github.com/swoole/yasd).

 # Image Variants